digitaledgeit/sass-composer/README.md

 # sass-composer

-Build your stylesheets as if you're using browserify, using SASS and NPM's resolve method .
+Compose your stylesheets from SASS files using NPM.
+Just like with Browserify.

 ## Installation